qmk/qmk_firmware/docs/cleaning_up_avr.md

 ```c
 #define NO_ACTION_LAYER
 ```
-Or, probably better, you can limit the number of layers that the firmware uses:
+Or, probably better, you can limit the number of layers that the firmware uses -- if you're using less than 8 layers in total:
 ```c
 #define LAYER_STATE_8BIT
 ```
-or
+or if you require up to 16 layers instead:
 ```c
 #define LAYER_STATE_16BIT
 ```

 ## RGB Settings

-If you're using RGB on your board, both RGB Light (Underglow) and RGB Matrix (per key RGB) require defines to enable different animations.
+If you're using RGB on your board, both RGB Light (Underglow) and RGB Matrix (per key RGB) now require defines to enable different animations.
 For RGB Light:
 ```c
 #undef RGBLIGHT_ANIMATIONS
 #undef RGBLIGHT_EFFECT_BREATHING